Water buffalo: Diet

-Green fodders are widely used for intensive milk production and for fattening.
+Green fodders are widely used for intensive buffalo milk production and for fattening.
 Many fodder crops are conserved as hay, chaffed, or pulped.
 Fodders include alfalfa, banana plants, cassava, maize, oats, and sorghum.
-During floods, the animals can graze under water, feeding on aquatic plants such as reeds, sedges and species of marsh grasses.
+During floods, the animals can graze under water, feeding on aquatic plants such as reeds, sedges, and species of marsh grasses.
 They can help to keep waterways open by eating water hyacinth.